IHE/ITI.DeIdHandbook/DeID-handbook.md

 >
 > “12” - Receipt of disclosure

-<span id="_Toc354562100" class="anchor"></span>Appendix D:
-Acknowledgements
+# Appendix D: Acknowledgements

 The authoring group would like the express gratitude and recognition to the following for their valuable insights and assistance in creating this handbook.

-Geoff Pascoe, Robert Horn, Vassil Peytchev, Charles Parisot, Lisa Nelson, Amit Popat, Dan Trainor, Illa Fortunov, Jennifer Puyenbroek, Karen Witting, Landen Bain, Manuel Metz, Mick Talley
+Geoff Pascoe, Robert Horn, Vassil Peytchev, Charles Parisot, Lisa Nelson, Amit Popat, Dan Trainor, Illa Fortunov, Jennifer Puyenbroek, Karen Witting, Landen Bain, Manuel Metz, and Mick Talley

 ## Open Issues